alces-flight/charge-client/docs/api_routes.md

 The API conforms to the standards as described in [RFC 7231](https://tools.ietf.org/html/rfc7231) but does not conform to a standard REST architecture by design.

+## Terminology

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14](https://tools.ietf.org/html/bcp14) \[[RFC2119](https://tools.ietf.org/html/rfc2119)\] \[[RFC8174](https://tools.ietf.org/html/rfc8174)\] when, and only when, they appear in all capitals, as shown here.

+The following terms within this document are to be interpreted as meaning:
+* `compute units` - The main currency that can be spent through this API,
+* `allocate` - The process of redeeming service credit(s) for additional `compute units`,
+* `available credits` - A pool of service credits that a `request` MAY `allocate` via an automated mechanism, and
+* `required credits` - A hypothetical pool of service credits that a request MUST `allocate` to maintain a non-zero `compute unit` balance.

 ## URI Leader and Authorization